aclai-lab/ModalAssociationRules.jl/README.md

 mined_arules = arules(miner)
 ```

-We can create more complex `Miner` objects by specifying three kind of policies, which defines the properties that must be satisfied by `X`'s worlds, the `Itemset`s collected during the mining, and the final `ARule`s.
+We can create more complex `Miner` objects by specifying three kinds of policies, which define the properties that must be satisfied by `X`'s worlds, the `Itemset`s collected during the mining, and the final `ARule`s.

 ```julia
 miner = Miner(